geengene/14_Exabloom_Technical_Test/frontend/exabloom-react-flow/README.md

 ## Assumptions

 1. assuming for if/else node, if creates a branch with existing "children" nodes(existing nodes below the if/else node), and else will create a new branch/path with the else node + end node.
+2. assumed that deleting a branch only deletes the branch node itself and not its child nodes

 ## Challenges